askimed/nf-test/docs/getting-started.md

 }
 ```

-Everything that is defined in the process block is later executed in the Nextflow script that is created automatically to test your process.
+Everything which is defined in the process block is later executed in a Nextflow script (created automatically to test your process).
 Therefore, you can use every Nextflow specific function or command to define the values of the input array (e.g. Channels, files, paths, etc.).

 ### The `then` block